MeteorsHub/GLIA-Net/readme.md

 This is the official repository of GLIA-Net, a segmentation network for intracranial aneurysm on CTA images using pytorch.
-If you find it useful in your research, please cite our paper when available (under review now).
+If you find it useful in your research, please cite our paper: https://doi.org/10.1016/j.patter.2020.100197

 ![Network structure](artworks/workflow.png)